vkostin/toaster-primereact-cra-ts/README.md

 ```

-3) use showToast function to show Toast
+3) Use showToast function to show Toast

 ```
 showToast("warn", "Warning!")